caleb531/dotfiles/README.md

 macOS ships with Bash 3.2, however I use Bash 4 as my shell of choice.
 Bash 4 adds Unicode literals, the new *globstar* option, and support for Bash Completion 2.
-These reasons are enough for me to use Bash 4 over the bundled v3.2 shell.
+These reasons are enough for me to use Bash 4 over the bundled zsh shell (I also find zsh overrated, but that's just me).

 ### Theme